-Table 2-20.
+Table 21-19.
 Idaho State-Specific Circumstances - Special Status Species (SSS)

-Alternative I Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 Anthropogenic Disturbance Appendix B. Buffers (in the 2015 ID ARMPA). {The management action associated with the buffers is MD SSS 35; the details on buffer sizes and how to apply them is in the appendix.} Appendix B. Buffers (in the 2019 ID ARMPA) {The management action associated with the buffers is MD SSS 35; the details on buffer sizes and how to apply them is in the appendix.} Same as Alternative 4.
+Alternative I Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 Anthropogenic Disturbance Appendix B. Buffers (in the 2015 ID ARMPA). {The management action associated with the buffers is MD SSS 35; the details on buffer sizes and how to apply them is in the appendix.} and how to apply them is in the Appendix B. Buffers (see proposed changes in the Idaho Buffers Appendix Alternative Language (Appendix 19).
+Same as Alternative 3.
 Appendix B. Buffers (see proposed changes in the Idaho Buffers Appendix Alternative Language (Appendix 19).
-Modified from Appendix B referenced in Alt I to apply to active or pending active leks, with no buffer exceptions. providing buffer exception for IHMA/GHMA.
+Modified from Appendix B referenced in Alt 2 to apply to active and pending leks and providing buffer exception for IHMA/GHMA.

-Table 2-21.
+Table 21-20.
 Idaho State-Specific Circumstances - Renewable Energy (Wind and Solar) (RE)

-Alternative I Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 Industrial Solar, Wind, Nuclear, and Hydropow ver Development MD RE 1: PHMA: Designate and manage PHMA as exclusion areas for utility scale (20 MW) wind and solar testing and development, nuclear and hydropower energy development.
+Alternative I Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 Industrial Solar, Wind, Nuclear, and Hydropow er Development MD RE I: PHMA: Designate and manage PHMA as exclusion areas for utility scale (20 MW) wind and solar testing and development, nuclear and hydropower energy development.
 MD RE I: PHMA: Designate and manage PHMA as exclusion areas for utility scale (20 MW) wind and solar testing and development, nuclear and hydropower energy development.
 Same as cross-cutting language for wind and solar described above, but with the additional application to nuclear and hydropower energy development.
-Same as cross-cutting language for wind and solar described above, but with the additional application to nuclear and hydropower energy development.
-Same as cross-cutting language for wind and solar described above, but with the additional application to nuclear and hydropower energy development.
+Same as Alternative 3.
+Same as Alternative 3.
 IHMA: Designate and manage IHMA as avoidance areas for wind and solar testing and development, nuclear and hydropower development.
 IHMA: Designate and manage IHMA as avoidance areas for wind and solar testing and development, nuclear and hydropower development.
 GHMA: Designate and manage GHMA as open for wind and solar testing and development and nuclear and hydropower development subject to RDFs and buffers.
 GHMA: Designate and manage GHMA as open for wind and solar testing and development and nuclear and hydropower development

-2.6.2 Montana/Dakotas
+21.2.3 Montana/Dakotas